CONNECT WITH me ON INSTAGRAM

 Gringo Prices – Buying From Small Stores And Bars In Cuba – Avoid This Scam

-Most tourists don’t know the laws in Cuba.
-And one law in particular could save them significant amounts of money in Cuba.
-Because it protects them from being ripped off (gringo priced).
+Most tourists don’t know the laws, in Cuba.
+And one law in particular, could save them significant amounts of money during their travels.
+Because it protects tourists (and locals) from being ripped off or ‘gringo priced’.

 The Law – All Prices Must Be Displayed